tingwai-to/greendeal/README.md

 <h1 align="center">Green Deal</h1>

 <p align="center">
-    NEO smart contract for purchasing group discounts
+    NEO smart contract: decentralized marketplace for group purchasing
 </p>

 ## Overview

-Smart contract for purchasing group discounts: if enough customers buy a promotion (promo), then the discount becomes available for all buyers.
+A decentralized marketplace for group purchasing where buyers and sellers can create and buy promotions.
+If enough customers buy a promotion (promo), then the promotion becomes available for all buyers.
 If not enough are sold, then customers can get a refund.
 This means as a seller, you can be sure that you will be paid if enough customers express interest.
 And as a buyer, you can be sure that you will get your money back if not enough people commit to buying.

 Creating this as a smart contract is useful because buyers and sellers do not need to rely on a trusted third party to handle the promotion and payment logistics.
 Also, since all transactions are recorded on the blockchain, buyers can easily prove payment to the sellers.